We provide safety to all individuals on campus, and security to the campus facilities.

-If for any reason you need to contact Campus Police from these locations, all you need to do is to press the red button on these phones and talk into the speaker.
+If for any reason you need to contact University Police and Public Safety from these locations, all you need to do is to press the red button on these phones and talk into the speaker.

 Police Patrol and Police Escort Services

-- Police Patrol 24 hours a day - During the day, evening and night time hours, Police and Public Safety personnel patrol the entire campus including all buildings, parking lots and grounds.
+- Police Patrol: During the day, evening and night-time hours, Police and Public Safety personnel patrol the entire campus including all buildings, parking lots and grounds.

 - University Police Event Request Form